avbrown/new_film_studio_at_microsoft/README.md

 tmdb.movies.csv.gz  \
 tn.movie_budgets.csv.gz

 These sets were provided by the course as our starting points in exploration.
-They contain information about how much movies made domestically and worldwide, Genres, runtime of the movies, release time, and crews of the movies.
+They contain information about how much films made domestically and worldwide, Genres, runtime of the movies, release time, and crews of the movies.
 However none of these datasets alone had all the data we needed.

 This information is incomplete in some ways.
 Some data points were present in one data set, but not others, leading to lost information during merges.